code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

 A dependency to `spring-kafka` is added in addition to a property that specifies the version.
 At the time of writing the latest stable release was <var>'1.1.2.RELEASE'</var>.

-We also include the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "Ã¼ber-jar", which is convenient to execute and transport the written code.
+We also include the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "über-jar", which is convenient to execute and transport the written code.

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>